 Conventional ways of saving tax include investing in the National Savings Scheme, contributing to an employer-sponsored retirement plan, Investing in tax-free investments, and making charitable donations.

-- Donate to Charities: Donations made to specific charitable organisations are eligible for tax deductions under section 80G of the Income Tax Act.
+Donate to Charities: Donations made to specific charitable organizations are eligible for tax deductions under section 80G of the Income Tax Act.

 Apart from this, if you have taken a home loan, the interest paid on it is eligible for tax deductions under section 24 of the Income Tax Act.

-- Savings: Sodexo meal pass often offer discounts on meals purchased with them so that you can save money on your meals.
-Sodexo tax benefit can save up to 12000 annually for employees.
+Savings: Pluxee meal pass often offer discounts on meals purchased with them so that you can save money on your meals.
+Pluxee tax benefit can save up to 12000 annually for employees.

-- Convenience: With the Sodexo meal pass, you don't have to worry about carrying cash or a credit card.
+Convenience: With the Pluxee meal pass, you don't have to worry about carrying cash or a credit card.
 You can use your pass to pay for your meal, making it easier and faster to pay.

-- Variety: Sodexo meal pass is accepted at many different restaurants, cafeterias, and food vendors, so you can easily find something to eat no matter where you are.
-Sodexo services can be found at 5 million+ merchants PAN India with offline and online stores.
+Variety: Pluxee meal pass is accepted at many different restaurants, cafeterias, and food vendors, so you can easily find something to eat no matter where you are.
+Pluxee services can be found at 5 million+ merchants PAN India with offline and online stores.

-- Security: Since the Sodexo meal pass is not linked to a bank account or credit card, you can use them without worrying about fraud or identity theft.
+Security: Since the Pluxee meal pass is not linked to a bank account or credit card, you can use them without worrying about fraud or identity theft.

-, if you choose Rs.
+As an organization willing to save money, you can provide Pluxee meal vouchers for employees.
+It helps maintain employee experience and satisfaction.
+Employees in India are given Pluxee Meal Coupons primarily to take advantage of tax rebates.
+It is approximately INR 2,000 in India.
+For example, per the tax savings calculator, if you choose Rs.
 2000 in meal coupons per month, the Rs.
 2000 is not taxed.
 However, if you decide to take 2000 as a salary supplement, it will be taxed and credited to the employee's account.
 (If tax is 20%, Rs.1600 will be received).
-With Sodexo tax savings, you can improve employee satisfaction and add value to your employees’ lives.
+With Pluxee tax savings, you can improve employee satisfaction and add value to your employees’ lives.